Cellularity of KLR and weighted KLRW algebras via crystals: Finite types and crystal graphs

-We identify the vertices of $\crystalgraph$ with the weights in the associated highest weight module, written in terms of the $\fweights$-basis (the source vertex is thus $\fweight$).
-Having said that, as on the right-hand side in \autoref{Eq:FiniteTypesSageMath} below, the vertex labels do not play a role for us so we often collapse them to $\bullet$ to increase readability.
+We identify the vertices of $\crystalgraph[\Lambda]$ with the weights in the associated highest weight module, written in terms of the fundamental weight, with the source vertex of $\crystalgraph[\Lambda]$ labeled by $\Lambda$.
+This said, as on the right-hand side of \autoref{Eq:FiniteTypesSageMath} below, the vertex labels do not play an important role in what follows, so we often replace the labels with a $\bullet$ to increase readability.